 Winston’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Winston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Winston does not have a public transit system used by locals to get to and from work.

 The per capita income in Winston in 2022 was $46,719, which is wealthy relative to Montana and the nation.
 This equates to an annual income of $186,876 for a family of four.